There are lots of opportunities in the sales sector particularly for those with good customer service skills. Discover what roles are on offer…

 Providing the bridge between medical and pharmaceutical companies and healthcare organisations, medical sales representatives, or 'reps', focus their efforts on selling products to potential customers.

-As nurses, pharmacists and doctors will be buying these products, you'll require a strong technical knowledge - so a degree in medicine, nursing, dentistry or pharmacy may improve your chances of landing a job.
+As nurses, pharmacists and doctors will be buying these products, you'll require strong technical knowledge - so a degree in medicine, nursing, dentistry or pharmacy may improve your chances of landing a job.
 However, sales and customer service skills are of equal importance, as you'll be expected to meet annual sales targets.

 Find out more about the skills and attributes of a medical sales representative.